Google Analytics Metrics and Dimensions/

-There are more than 230 (!) metrics and dimensions you can choose from when you’re creating a custom report or advanced segment.
-I’ve created a simple spreadsheet that should help expose the many options you have.
-You can download it now, but before I talk about that, let’s get everyone up to speed on the basics.
+There are more than 400 (!) metrics and dimensions you can choose from when you’re creating a custom report or advanced segment.
+There is a very helpful Dimensions & Metrics Reference guide in the Google developer documentation.
+But before diving in, let’s get everyone up to speed on the basics.

 Now it’s your turn

 Still confused about dimensions and metrics?
 Wondering about some of those odd metrics, like TV Impressions are?
 Ask us below!